Sernite/sernite/README.md

       In sernite scripts, there are two special global variables
       <br>

     -   <span style="font-size:110%">`params`  </span>: an array contains all parsed parameters.
-An example for `GET /echo/hello` request, params array looks like that `['hello','amazingParam']`
+In example; for `GET /echo/hello` request, params array looks like that `['hello','amazingParam']`
         <br>

-    -   <span style="font-size:110%">`done`  </span>:  a function finalize process with or without an error
+    -   <span style="font-size:110%">`done`  </span>:  a function that finalize the process with or without an error
         <br>

-        Sernite script have to import a function with two paramaters:
+        Sernite scripts must import a function with two paramaters:
         <br>

     -   <span style="font-size:110%">`send`  </span>: sends your message to web client through `stdout`
         <br>

-    -   <span style="font-size:110%">`nitmsg`  </span> : sends your query to the nit and wait for its response and returns
+    -   <span style="font-size:110%">`nitmsg`  </span> : sends your query to the nit and waits for its response and returns
         <br>
         ```javascript
         // scripts/echo.js